VigyatGoel/ollama-code-cli/README.md

 ```

 In interactive mode, you can:

 - Have multi-turn conversations with the AI
-- See beautiful formatted responses with Markdown support
+- See elegantly formatted responses with Markdown support
 - Watch tool calls and results in real-time with visual panels
 - Clear conversation history with the `clear` command
 - Exit gracefully with the `exit` command

+---

 ## Project Structure